jacopok/failed-supernova-neutrino-mass/README.md

 ![figure](delays.png)

-So, in principle we can use this effect to measure their mass!
+The idea here is to use GW + neutrino emission from failed supernovae to measure the neutrino mass.